 - model the potential contributions of centrally processed fortified foods to addressing micronutrient inadequacies

-- model the potential contribution of centrally processed fortified foods on the cost of an adequate diet
+- model the potential contribution of centrally processed fortified foods on the cost and affordability of an adequate diet.

 LSFF has the potential to address inadequate dietary micronutrient intake, one of the primary causes of micronutrient malnutrition—a serious problem in LMIC.
 Improving LSFF programming is essential to unleashing this potential and ultimately to improve diets by reducing micronutrient inadequacies and deficiencies.